Recognising and celebrating Country

 In the future, Western Sydney will experience more frequent and prolonged heatwaves which will put pressure on its community, natural environment and economy.
 To help manage urban heat, a blue-green grid of parklands and waterways is proposed that will provide cooling and amenity to communities that live and work in the area.

 To work, the blue-green grid needs a climate independent water supply to stay cool and green.
-The schemes, fed by stormwater and recycled wastewater will provide irrigation to parklands and street plantings throughout the Aerotropolis in the hottest and dryest times when we need it the most.
+The scheme, fed by stormwater and recycled wastewater will provide irrigation to parklands and street plantings throughout the Aerotropolis in the hottest and dryest times when we need it the most.